 The costumes are made by making simple modifications to a basic robe pattern.
 I’m sure you can find a free tutorial online for a robe pattern if you don’t want to buy one, but since you can usually get sewing patterns on sale for as little as .99 I think it’s worthwhile to buy one.
-Simplicity 9877 is great for adults and Simplicity 3998 will work for kids.
+Trust me it’s easier to go buy a pattern on sale than to try to draft this yourself!
+You’ll save yourself LOADS of time.
+Simplicity Pattern 9877 or 1582 is great for adults and Simplicity 3998 or 1583 will work for kids.

 Heat N Bond Lite